khusanov-m/Web-Development/README.md

 - Gulp collector used
 - Comments in each file

+P.S.
+Design of the website does not contain adaptives, for this reason available only in Desktop

 ## Date: 25.05.2021

 _[Tours](https://tours-khusanov-m-r.netlify.app/)_ - Designed [Creative People](https://dribbble.com/CreativePeoples) and Built by Mukhammad Khojiakbar Khusanov